7 Energy Levels of Leadership

-Switching Your Inner Gremlin to Your Inner Cheerleader
+Transforming Your Inner Critic to Your Inner Cheerleader

 Poor morale is very, very, expensive.
 Whether your organization is large or small – dynamic or static – embryonic or well established – at some point you will want to focus your attention on how well those who serve within it are functioning as members of a team.
 After all, every organization is, at the most basic level, a network of people; and even the healthiest human networks encounter periods of high stress and staleness.
 Left unattended, these natural phenomena can lead to people feeling disgruntled, burned-out, anxious, angry, and frustrated.

-After this 60-minute presentation your Employees, Leaders and or Teams will leave with practical skills they could immediately put to use to tame their inner gremlins and create rewarding professional and personal relationships.
+After this 60-minute presentation your Employees, Leaders and or Teams will leave with practical skills they could immediately put to use to tame their inner critics and create rewarding professional and personal relationships.

 One on One Coaching